-If palliative surgery or endoscopic placement of a biliary stent fails to relieve pruritus secondary to obstructive jaundice, the patient can be managed with cholestyramine (4 g po once/day to qid).
-Phenobarbital 30 to 60 mg po tid to qid may be helpful.
+If palliative surgery or endoscopic placement of a biliary stent fails to relieve pruritus secondary to obstructive jaundice, pruritis can be managed with cholestyramine (4 g po once/day to qid).

-Exocrine pancreatic insufficiency is treated with tablets of porcine pancreatic enzymes (pancrelipase).
-The patient should take enough to supply 16,000 to 20,000 lipase units before each meal or snack.
+Exocrine pancreatic insufficiency is treated with capsules of porcine pancreatic enzymes (pancrelipase).
+There are a number of commercial products available and the amount of enzyme per capsule varies.
+The dosage needed varies depending on the patient's symptoms, the degree of steatorrhea, and the fat content of the diet.
+Typically, patients should take enough enzyme supplement to supply about 25,000 to 40,000 IU of lipase before a typical meal and about 5,000 to 25,000 IU of lipase per snack.
 If a meal is prolonged (as in a restaurant), some of the tablets should be taken during the meal.
-Optimal intraluminal pH for the enzymes is 8; thus, some clinicians give a proton pump inhibitor or H 2 blocker 2 times/day.
+Optimal intraluminal pH for the enzymes is 8; thus, some clinicians give a proton pump inhibitor or H2 blocker 2 times/day.
 Diabetes mellitus should be closely monitored and controlled.